mahabdoli/academic-kickstart/content/authors/admin/_index.md

   url: aut.ac.ir

 # Short bio (displayed in user profile at end of posts)
-bio: I am a data scientist, interested in various applications.
+bio:

 # Interests to show in About widget
 interests:
-- Machine Learning
+- Representation Learning
-- Artificial Intelligence
 - Natural Languate Processing
 - Artificial Intelligence Explinability and Ethics
+- Recommender Systems

 # Education to show in About widget
 education: